18F/uswds-jekyll/README.md

 ### Last modified date

 You can show the last date a page was last modified by uncommenting this line from the `footer.yml` data file.
 This will add the date right before the footer component and uses the `last-modified.html` include.
-See https://github.com/bryanbraun/anchorjs for more information.

 ```yml
 # last_updated: true